cristianscheid/users-crud/README.md

     > Open the `.env` file and configure your database and other settings (you can keep the default settings to use SQLite for simplicity).

-    Generate application key
+    Generate application key:

     ```
     php artisan key:generate --ansi
     ```

-    Run database migrations and seed the database
+    Run database migrations and seed the database:

     ```
     php artisan migrate --seed